-Founded in 2009 by Kate Tilleczek, we are dedicated to developing culturally and youth-attuned research, education & dialogue across countries, ages, communities and sectors.
+Founded in 2009 by Kate Tilleczek, Young Lives Research Lab is dedicated to developing culturally and youth-attuned research, education & dialogue across countries, ages, communities and sectors to explore 3 integrated areas of research.
+1. Youth & the Digital Age 2.
+Education with/for Youth Wellbeing 3.
+Youth & Planetary Wellbeing

 Our Commitment to Planetary Health…